andreasdominik/HermesMQTT.jl/docs/src/details.md

 by the NLU, by double-checking against ordered lists of words that must be present in a command to be valid.

-This is configured in the `config.ini` with parameters of the form:
+This is configured in the `config.ini` with optional parameters of the form:

 - `<intentname>:must_include:<description>=<list of words>`
 - `<intentname>:must_chain:<description>=<list of words>`